Skip to content

 Design agent skills as CLI tools so the same interface serves both humans debugging locally and agents automating through shell tool calls.

-When a skill is implemented as a shell script, a human can run it directly from a terminal and an agent can invoke it through a Bash or run() tool call — no separate interfaces required.
-The awesome-agentic-patterns catalogue documents this design, and Claude Code best practices identify CLI tools as "the most context-efficient way to interact with external services" (source).
+Write a skill as a shell script, and a human can run it from a terminal while an agent invokes it through a Bash or run() tool call.
+You need no separate interfaces.
+The awesome-agentic-patterns catalog documents this design, and Claude Code best practices call CLI tools "the most context-efficient way to interact with external services" (Claude Code best practices).

 One executable per skill.
 Each capability lives in a single script at ~/.claude/skills/<name>/scripts/<name>.sh.
-Composition happens via Unix pipes, not by building a monolithic skill.
+Compose with Unix pipes rather than building one monolithic skill.

 Subcommands for CRUD.
 Structure operations as positional arguments: